 When should I use access packages?

 Access packages do not replace other mechanisms for access assignment.
-They are most appropriate in situations such as the following:
+They are most appropriate in situations such as:

-- Access needs to be approved by an employee's manager or other designated individuals.
+- Access that requires the approval of an employee's manager or other designated individuals.

 - Departments wish to manage their own access policies for their resources without IT involvement.